distanceworkshops/distanceworkshops.github.io/index.md

 ## Widening participation scholarships

 We are committed to encouraging participation in our distance sampling workshops by scientists from countries with fewer resources, and from groups traditionally under-represented in wildlife science.
 To this end, we will donate one free place on most workshops, covering the cost of the registration fee.
-For more information about the scheme, plese see our [widening participation schoarship](widening-participation) page.
+For more information about the scheme, please see our [widening participation schoarship](widening-participation) page.

 ## Workshop code of conduct